maciekish/SwiftHUD/README.md

 # Usage

-There are two main ways to use SwiftHUD.
+There are two ways to use `SwiftHUD`.
 You can opt for the basic SwiftUI approach if all you need is one simple HUD, or a mixed approach if you need more control and flexibility.

+But first, you have to add the Package Dependency.

+## Adding the Package Dependency

+In the Xcode, select File > Add packages.
+In the top right box labeled `Search or Enter Package URL`, paste the following URL: https://github.com/maciekish/SwiftHUD

 ## Basic, SwiftUI usage